 We believe that employers who can afford to pay the Living Wage have a moral duty to do so.
 As many people from working families are now in poverty as from workless ones.

-The Living Wage campaign is coordinated by the Living Wage Foundation, an initiative of Citizens UK.
-The Foundation provides advice and support to employers and coordinates regional and national campaign work.
+Accreditation of real Living Wage employers is conducted by the Living Wage Foundation.
+The Foundation provides advice and support to employers, provides research and coordinates regional and national efforts to uplift more workers.